Masae Ueno

 Masae Ueno (上野 雅恵, Ueno Masae) is a Japanese judoka who competed in the Athens 2004 Olympics and the Beijing 2008 Olympics.
 Ueno was born in Asahikawa Hokkaidō.
-In 2004, she earned Japan's fifth Olympic Gold Medal in ten events, taking the –70 kg women's judo event.
+In 2004, she earned Japan's fifth Olympic Gold Medal in ten events, winning the –70 kg women's judo event.
 She also won the Olympic Gold Medal in 2008.

-Her younger sisters, Yoshie is World champion in 2009 and Tomoe is World junior champion in 2006.
+Ueno has two younger sisters who are also judokas.
+Yoshie Ueno became World champion in 2009 and Tomoe Ueno became World junior champion in 2006.